TeePlanet/Solved-LeetCode/README.md

 # SolvedLeetCode
 These problems are on leetcode.com.
-The solutions to these problems were solved by TeePlanet (JH).
+The solutions to these problems were solved by John Huynh.
 Constructive comments are welcome!